 When creating a target in Growbots, you can not only use descriptive industry verticals, but also standard NAICS codes.
 We hope this will help customers who have a different approach to targeting or know specifically what NAICS describes best their persona.

-Use this criterion to find prospects from a specific city, administrative area (e.g. state) or country.
+Use this criterion to find companies with headquarter or any office located in a specific city, administrative area (e.g. state) or country.
+You can also exclude the location analogically to keywords.

 Company size or revenue